krito-and-the-stoker/americas/wiki/content/Physical Goods.md

 - **Coffee**: Like tea, coffee became a highly valued commodity in Europe.
 - **Furs**: High-quality furs were in demand for luxury clothing and accessories.
 - **Coats**: Finished garments made from quality materials, including furs, would have a significant value, though less efficiently packed.
-- **Cloths** (regular): Essential for clothing and household goods, widely traded but less valuable per unit than luxury textiles.

 ### Moderate Value

-- **Sugar**: A key commodity in the colonial trade, with substantial demand.
+- **Cloths** (regular): Essential for clothing and household goods, widely traded but less valuable per unit than luxury textiles.- **Sugar**: A key commodity in the colonial trade, with substantial demand.
+- **Rum**: Popular alcoholic beverage, with value added through distillation.
+- **Sugar**: Worth more than tobacco but harder to produce.
 - **Tobacco**: A major cash crop, valuable for its wide consumption, though less than processed cigars.
-- **Rum**: Popular alcoholic beverage, with value added through distillation.
 - **Tools**: Essential for construction, agriculture, and daily life, representing significant value.

 ### Lower Value